≡ Menu

 Now…

-Please don’t misunderstand us, because we don’t want to imply that this isn’t a good thing.
-All we’re trying to point out is that there will be a lot of folks who have been diagnosed with Depression and have been prescribed medications to treat their Depression who will still be considered eligible for traditional life insurance by the life insurance industry and may even be able to qualify for a Preferred rate!
+Please don’t misunderstand us.
+We don’t want to imply that it’s a bad thing.
+All we’re trying to point out is that many people who have been diagnosed with depression and are taking medications to treat it may still be eligible for traditional life insurance, and some may even qualify for a preferred rate.

 “Which is great!”